2/4/2020

 Bill Brown

 Sure, Carter.
-I mean, this process, we've talked about this even pre-closed.
+I mean, this process, we've talked about this even pre-close.
 I think it's going very, very well.
 It has been a key priority of ours to take a fresh look at the combined portfolio of the company and think through what businesses we want to stay in, which ones are strategic, which ones have technology that can differentiate, where we can generate good returns and really win longer term.
-And obviously with the transaction on SDSMACH, our airport security business, we felt that Lytos was a much better strategic owner for that asset than we were.
+And Obviously, with the transaction on SDS and MACH, our airport security business, we felt that Leidos was a much better strategic owner for that asset than we were.
 It's a good business, but they're a better owner.
-So a lot of pre-closed planning on this, we got out of the gauge very quickly with one.
+So a lot of pre-close planning on this.
+We got out of the gates very quickly with one.
 There are several others that are in process or in detailed planning, and we'll announce those transactions as we go through this year and into calendar 21.
 So it's going very, very well.
 We're very pleased with the early results.

 speaker